ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Validate

-Another command we can run is the validate command, the terrafrom validate command helps us check whether the configuration we have written is valid.
+Another command we can run is the validate command, the terraform validate command helps us check whether the configuration we have written is valid.
 When you run the plan command it validates the configuration first.

 The command is: